 - Enterprise – custom pricing plan available upon request

-Efficient scheduling is a crucial skill that a virtual assistant should have.
-After all, an article published on PMI cited poor scheduling as one of the major causes of project failures.
+Efficient scheduling is a crucial skill that a virtual assistant should have, while poor scheduling is one of the major causes of project failures.

 Now, if you prefer a cloud-based booking system, SimplyBook.me is one of the best scheduling options for you.
 This virtual assistant software lets you set appointments, accept bookings, and even send schedule reminders.
 What’s more, the program allows you to process payments via Stripe or PayPal.

 You can also customize the booking interface to blend well with your branding.
 Even so, you can connect the program to your own website to give your customers a seamless booking experience.